suit-wg/architecture/draft-ietf-suit-architecture.md

 This document uses the following terms:

-* Firmware Image: The firmware image, or image, is a binary that may contain the complete software of a device or a subset of it.
+* Firmware Image: The firmware image, or simply the "image", is a binary that may contain the complete software of a device or a subset of it.
 The firmware image may consist of multiple images, if the device contains more than one microcontroller.
 Often